 From the Office of the Governor of Maryland:

 Governor Larry Hogan today announced ten appointments to the Natalie M. LaPrade Medical Marijuana Commission.
-The commission oversees the development of policies, procedures, and regulations to ensure that medical cannabis is available to qualifying patients.
+The commission oversees the development of policies, procedures, insurance for dispensaries, and regulations to ensure that medical cannabis is available to qualifying patients.
 With the initial application phase complete, the commission is focused on the successful implementation of Maryland’s medical cannabis program.

 Charles P. LoDico, M.S., F-ABFT, is currently a senior chemist/toxicologist for the Department of Health and Human Services.
 He received his master’s in pharmacology/toxicology from Long Island University, School of Pharmacy.
 LoDico, who has been widely published in peer-reviewed journals, was nominated by the University of Maryland Medical Center.
 His appointment fills a vacancy for a scientist with experience in the science of cannabis and nominated by a state research institution on the commission.

 Barry G. Pope is the drug rebate manager and PBM clinical pharmacist for Conduent State Healthcare, LLC.
 He has been a registered pharmacist for 20 years, where he has experience servicing large Medicaid populations.
 Mr. Pope received his bachelor’s degree in pharmacy from the Arnold and Marie Schwartz School of Pharmacy.
 Pope was recommended for this appointment by the Maryland Pharmacy Association, and fills a vacancy for a licensed pharmacist in the state on the commission.